 arrow_drop_down Can we download and open pdf's during the exam? ¶

 You can only use pdfs that are downloadable from the course itself, but NOT those posted on the forum!

 arrow_drop_down Is the proctoring software the same as the last Capstone exam? ¶

-No, we are changing proctoring software for the upcoming Capstone Exam to Proctortrack.
+Yes, we are again using the proctoring software for the upcoming Capstone Exam of Proctortrack.

 arrow_drop_down What are the system and technical requirements for the new proctoring software? ¶